 \section{Abstract}

-In the present work we study the R$\acute{e}$nyi holographic dark energy model (RHDE) in a flat FRW Universe where infrared cut-off is taken care by the Hubble horizon and also by taking three different parametrizations of the interaction term between the dark matter and the dark energy.
-Analysing graphically, the behaviour of some cosmological parameters in particular deceleration parameter, squared speed of sound and equation of state (EoS) parameter, in the process of the cosmic evolution, is found to be leading towards the late time accelerated expansion of RHDE model.
+In the present work, we study the R$\acute{e}$nyi holographic dark energy model (RHDE) in a flat FRW Universe where the infrared cut-off is taken care by the Hubble horizon and also by taking three different parametrizations of the interaction term between the dark matter and the dark energy.
+Analysing graphically, the behaviour of some cosmological parameters in particular deceleration parameter, equation of state (EoS) parameter, energy density parameter and squared speed of sound, in the process of the cosmic evolution, is found to be leading towards the late-time accelerated expansion of the RHDE model.